Home Page

 With

-Catapult so light and the maximum hull buoyancy well aft, it is
+Catapult being so light, and the maximum hull buoyancy well aft, it is

 easy to lift most of the boat onto the beach, and the tough